 Sortmind.com, created in October 1999, is intended as an overview of my writing and art, and as a repository of sample work.
 Since August 2010 I’ve also maintained a blog at blog.sortmind.com where I muse on writing and art processes.
 In the spring of 2015 I ported sortmind.com to the WordPress platform.

 old.sortmind.com still exists in its 2015 incarnation, though–a vast archive of my work, most of which wasn’t carried over to the new site.

 My wife, Nancy Remp Smith, has a web site, www.geoshaman.com, concerned with channeling, shamanism, Norse and Egyptian gods, and the Blue People.
 It also has numerous images of her paintings.

 Sortmind is a novel I wrote about the Telepathic Database, urban architectural wars, and two sets of aliens with opposing ideas about how to deal with the human race.
 “Sortmind” is the name of the program that runs the Telepathic Database.
 I wrote the first version of this novel from 1987-1991 and thoroughly revised it 2007-2010.
 The novel is not where I want it to be and is currently awaiting yet another revision.

 I was raised in the Northeast and the Chicago area, then moved to Texas to attend Rice University, where I began developing as a writer and visual artist.
 In addition to exhibiting and selling paintings and drawings, I’ve completed sixteen novels.
 I placed a novella, The First Twenty Steps, on Barnes and Noble’s Nook Press, on Amazon’s Kindle Direct Publishing, and on Smashwords in order to offer some sample work and to experiment with e-publishing processes.
 There is a fledgling Sortmind Press which will see more activity in the future.

-My Jack Commer, Supreme Commander science fiction series is published by Double Dragon Publishing and consists of Book One, The Martian Marauders (2012), Book Two, Jack Commer, Supreme Commander (2012), and Book Three, Nonprofit Chronowar (2013).
-The fourth book, Collapse and Delusion, and the fifth, The Wounded Frontier, are forthcoming from Double Dragon.
-I’m working on Book 6, Commer of the Rebellion.
+My Jack Commer, Supreme Commander science fiction series is published by Double Dragon Publishing and consists of Book One, The Martian Marauders (2012), Book Two, Jack Commer, Supreme Commander (2012), Book Three, Nonprofit Chronowar (2013), and Book Four, Collapse and Delusion (2016).
+The fifth, The Wounded Frontier, is forthcoming from Double Dragon, and I’m working on Book Six, The SolGrid Rebellion.